2023 NLL Stadium Showdown

 The 2023 NLL Stadium Showdown was a professional outdoor box lacrosse game that was held on March 4, 2023, at Snapdragon Stadium in San Diego, between the San Diego Seals and the Las Vegas Desert Dogs.
-It was played on an improvised box around the touchdown zone of the typical american football field.
-It was the first outdoor game in NLL history.
-The game coincided with an NCAA Division I Women's Lacrosse Championship tournament.
+It was played on an improvised box around the touchdown zone of the typical American football field.
+It was the first outdoor game in National Lacrosse League history.
+The game coincided with an NCAA Division I women's lacrosse tournament.